 Settlers.
 The settlers in Palestine will be allowed to stay.
 They will enjoy special status for three years and will be allowed to carry light weapons for protection.
 During this period they will be looked after by international troops.

 The settlers will be entitled to a dual citizenship or permanent residence in Palestine, according to their preference.
 After three years, they will decide where they want to live.

 Sea blockade – The international military and civilian structures will be in charge of Palestinian territorial waters.
 The sea blockade will be lifted when Israel is safe; to be decided in agreement with Israel.

 Link between West Bank and Gaza strip – The Palestinians will have a road link between West Bank and Gaza Strip.
 The two sides will find a mutually convenient arrangement.
 If land swaps lead to a natural link between the two territories, all other arrangements will be abandoned.

-New constitution in Palestine - The Palestinian politicians and people will decide what sort of constitution they want but it is vital that Palestine is a democratic country, where all minorities will enjoy full rights and representation.
-Foreign legal experts will offer any help.
+New constitution in Palestine – The Palestinian politicians and people will decide what sort of constitution they want but it is vital that Palestine is a democratic country, where all minorities will enjoy full rights and representation.
+Foreign legal experts will offer any help needed.

 EU membership – If the two countries are at peace with each other for at least ten years and if they want to, the EU will offer them full membership status or special partnership.
 Citizens of Israel and Palestine will be able to live and work in the EU and vice versa.
 If violence returns, the scheme will end; the EU will decide when.

 Referendum – There will be a referendum in Israel and Palestine and the people there will decide whether to approve the deal.
-The referendum should happen first, hopefully in both countries at the same time.
+The referendum should happen before any other event; hopefully in both countries at the same time.

 In addition, the leaders of the two countries should be in permanent contact.